-Will hats and fascinators be as big of a show at Prince Harry and Meghan Markle’s royal wedding?
+Did hats and fascinators did make a big of a show at Prince Harry and Meghan Markle’s royal wedding ?
 We at alistbeauty feel that the answer is “YES”.
-We are especially looking forward to the wedding guest fashion extravaganza and when it comes to royal wedding guest attire, fascinators are de rigeuer.
+We especially looked forward to the wedding guest fashion extravaganza and when it comes to royal wedding guest attire, fascinators are de rigeuer.

 Hats and fascinators are a high-society staple across the pond, but with an American as our bride, and many American wedding guests, will the accessory still reign supreme?

 Why does one wear a fascinator?
 What does it symbolize?

 For some women it represents a status symbol or honoring tradition, for others it’s pure fun.
 Depending on the event, there’s often an unspoken competition for best fascinator or headpiece, and that’s where the fun ensues.
 Some of my customers wear them as a form of self expression, especially the more elaborate and artistic pieces.
 A great headpiece is like a fab pair of Louboutins.
 It completes an ensemble and adds a sexy-chic sophistication to the overall look.

 What differentiates a fascinator from other types of headwear?

 Americans became obsessed with the word fascinator during and after Kate & William’s royal wedding.
 It was mentioned in every report from the extravagant day that was as much about fashion as the new royal couple themselves.
 Viewers worldwide were given a window into how people dress for weddings in England and the world became enamored with fascinators.
 However, the concept is a hotly debated one in the millinery world.
 Not everything that is worn on the side of one’s head is considered to be a fascinator.
 Usually it’s created with some feathers, veiling, crib, and a wide array of embellishments that have mass appeal.

 Are there certain fascinator styles that are more appropriate for a wedding?